You are here

 Concept of National Income Accounting

-It is an accounting system to measure economic activities in a logical and consistent framework.
+It is an accounting system to measures economic activities in a logical and consistent framework.
 National income accounting rests upon the fundamental identity of national income accounting.
 This very fundamental identity of national income accounting is,

 Total Production = Total Expenditure = Total Income